Cardiovascular Conference at Snowmass

 |Non-member Physician (includes Industry Professional)

 |Member Reduced (Includes CCA Member, CVT, FIT, Resident, Student and Emeritus)||PA, RN, NP, CNS, PharmD, FIT, Resident, Student||$545||$655||$765|

 Cancellation, substitution or transfer to another course is allowed if written notification is received four weeks before a scheduled course.
 A full refund minus a $250 processing fee will be given for written notifications received fewer than four weeks before the first day of the course.
 No refund will be given for no-shows.

 In the unlikely event that the course is canceled, the College will refund the registration tuition in full but is not responsible for any travel or hotel costs you may incur.

 ACC reserves the right to cancel the course in the unlikely event of insufficient enrollment or other unforeseen circumstances.
 If a course is canceled or postponed, ACC will refund registration tuition but cannot be held responsible for other costs or expenses, including cancellation/change penalties assessed by airlines, travel agencies or hotels.

-Rooms have been set aside at both the Westin Snowmass Resort.
-The ACC room block is scheduled to be held until December 13, 2016, but may sell out prior to this date.
+Rooms have been set aside at the Westin Snowmass Resort.
+The ACCF room block is scheduled to be held until December 9, 2019 but may sell out prior to this date.
 We advise you to register for the course and reserve your lodging as soon as possible.
 When making your reservation, please be sure to ask about deposits and cancellation policies.